-The RC meets at least four times a year, and may invite any Director, executive, external auditor, cyber security experts, other relevant experts or other persons (including, but not limited to, the Chief Financial Officer, the Chief Risk Officer, the Chief Technology Officer and the Head of Internal Audit) to attend any RC meeting as it may from time to time consider desirable to assist the RC in the discharge of its responsibilities.
+The RC meets at least four times a year, and may invite any Director, executive, external auditor, cyber security experts, other relevant experts or other persons (including, but not limited to, the Chief Financial Officer, the Chief Risk Officer, the Chief Compliance Officer, the Chief Technology Officer and the Head of Internal Audit) to attend any RC meeting as it may from time to time consider desirable to assist the RC in the discharge of its responsibilities.
 Special meetings of the RC are held when necessary.

 The RC is chaired by an INED and currently comprises three members, majority of whom are INEDs.
 The members of the RC are Mr. Lam Wai Chung Gordon, Mr. Zee John and Mr. Liu Zheng.
-In 2023, the RC held four meetings.
+In 2024, the RC held four meetings.
 Attendance records of the RC are set out below:

-Mr. Lam Wai Chung Gordon (Chairman) Mr. Zee John Ms. Shi Wenyi (resigned on 21 July 2023) Ms. Lee Wing Sze Venetia (appointed on 21 July 2023 and resigned on 15 March 2024) No. of meetings attended/No. of meetings held 4/4 4/4 2/2 1/2 Mr. Liu Zheng (appointed on 12 April 2024) N/A
+No. of meetings attended/No. meetings held of Mr. Lam Wai Chung Gordon (Chairman) 4/4 Mr. Zee John 4/4 Ms. Lee Wing Sze Venetia (resigned on 15 March 2024) 1/1 Mr. Liu Zheng (appointed on 12 April 2024) 3/3